 Please download the free Adobe Acrobat Reader to view these documents.

-The Group net assets value stood at US$161.010 million and net asset value per share was 22.84 US cents per share as at 31 December 2016, not materially different from the end of immediately preceding financial year and.
-Current ratio was 1.79 as at 31 December 16, an improvement compared to current ratio of 1.41 as at 30 June 16.The improvement was due to partial repayment of bank loan of US$1.853 million in July 16 and increase in trade and other receivables by US$5.557 million.
+The Group net assets value ("NAV") stood at US$159.988 million and net asset value per share was 22.7 US cents as at 31 March 2017, not materially different from the end of immediately preceding financial year.
+The current ratio for the Group as at 31 Mar 2017 was 1.98 compared to 1.41 as at 30 Jun 2016.The higher current ratio was mainly due to the partial repayment of loans and borrowings in Jul 16 and and US$10.529 million increase in trade and other receivable.

 The offshore support industry remains challenging.
-While oil prices have recovered due in large measure to OPEC's historic agreement to cut production commencing in Jan.
-2017, offshore activity remains extremely weak, with 2017 capital budgets expected to fall from 2016 levels, hence further reducing the level of offshore activity and offshore support vessels requirements in 2017.
+While oil prices have slowly recovered due in large measure to OPEC's historic agreement to cut production commencing in Jan.
+2017, offshore activity remains extremely weak with 2017 capital budgets expected to fall from 2016 levels, hence further reducing the level of offshore activity and offshore support vessels requirements in 2017.
 Charter rates have continued to demonstrate downwards pressure.
 The group will continue to trim operating and overhead costs and focus on maintaining and gaining fleet utilization in 2017.

 Save as disclosed herein, there are no known factors or events which may affect the Group in the next reporting period and the next 12 months.